pichotweb/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 signal talk_finished
 ```

-{{% notice note %}}
+{{% note %}}
-Starting from Godot 3.2, you can write docstrings as a series of comments above any class, property, signal, or function.
-The GDScript language server will show the comments as part of the description in the docs preview, if your code editor supports this feature.
+From Godot 3.2, you can write docstrings above any property, signal, or function as a series of comments above their definition, and the GDScript language server will show them in the docs completion.
 You can also use that to create a code reference with our tool [GDScript Docs Maker](https://github.com/GDQuest/gdscript-docs-maker).
-{{% / notice %}}
+{{% /note %}}

 After signals, the order is: enums, constants, exported variables, public variables (regular name), and pseudo-private variables (starting with `_`), in this order.